zammad/zammad-documentation/install/docker-compose/environment.rst

    * - Variable
      - Default Value
      - Description
+   * - VERSION
+     - (current stable version of Zammad)
+     - Allows customization of the Zammad image tag.
+Example: ``6.3.1-54``.
+       This default version may be increased when you update your Zammad docker stack.
+       Please see the `example env template <https://github.com/zammad/zammad-docker-compose/blob/master/.env.dist>`_ for more details on this variable.
    * - AUTOWIZARD_JSON
      - ``''``
      - This variable allows you to provide initial configuration data for your